KevinJump/DoStuffWithUmbraco/src/DoStuff.Core/Sections/readme.md

 > **Very few** : NetCore code is very similar to v8.

 ### Changes:
-1. Composer now uses `IUmbracoBuilder` object to register section and component.
+1. Composer now uses `IUmbracoBuilder` object to register section
+2. `INotificationHandler<UmbracoApplicationStarting>` is used in place of Compotent to add section to admin group.

 # See Also